surfingtomchen/js_compare_object/README.md

 # path

+* seperated by ".".
-seperated by ".", if the whole object is different, the path will be "."
+* if totally different, the path will be "."